i-dot-ai/ai-gov-uk-website/README.md

 # AI.gov.uk site

-This is our repository for our public website that can be found [here](https://ai.gov.uk/).
+This is our repository for our [public website](https://ai.gov.uk/).
 The intent of this site is to give us a public space for showcasing our work, news about the team, upcoming jobs and interesting commercial partnerships.

 > Please note that this is a continuous work-in-progress and we will continue to improve the website.